luisamlopez/qwik-component-library/README.md

-# Go to [https://gitlab.com/luisamlopez/qwik-component-library](https://gitlab.com/luisamlopez/qwik-component-library) to see the component test with  [Storybook Framework Qwik](https://github.com/literalpie/storybook-framework-qwik)
+# Go to [this repo](https://gitlab.com/luisamlopez/qwik-component-library) to see the component tested with  [Storybook Framework Qwik](https://github.com/literalpie/storybook-framework-qwik).

 ## Project Structure